 My approach is compassionate, affirming, and straight-forward.
-My goal is to support you in reconnecting to your innate capacity to heal as you discover new possibilities, challenge limiting beliefs, and reconnect to a sense of balance and wholeness.
+My goal is to support you in reconnecting to the body and in your innate capacity to heal.